xyaman/epubinfo/README.md

 ## epubinfo

-Lightweight and fast CLI tool to extract basic EPUB metadata.
-Retrieve author, title, language, and character count.
+Lightweight and fast CLI tool for extracting basic EPUB metadata, including author, title, language, and more.

+> Note: This library performs minimal validation to maximize speed,
+> so it may work even with invalid or malformed EPUB files.

-> Only support for unencrypted epubs
+> Only unencrypted EPUB files are supported.

 ### Usage